 Why Is This Preserve Significant?

 The Paw Paw Prairie Fen site was originally slated for a housing development.
-The development company had removed all the topsoil, laid out a road route, and began landscaping for a neighborhood.
-TNC was alerted to rare wetland communities at the site and began negotiations for acquiring the land.
+The development company had removed all the topsoil, laid out a road route, and began landscaping for a neighborhood when TNC was alerted to rare wetland communities at the site and began negotiations for acquiring the land.

-A fen is a unique type of wetland found in glaciated landscapes, fed by alkaline, mineral-rich groundwater that supports highly diverse and rare plant life.
-Bogs by contrast, which are not found at this preserve, are acidic and fed by precipitation.
+A fen is a unique type of wetland, fed by alkaline, mineral-rich groundwater that supports highly diverse and rare plant life.
 There are several types of fens, but prairie fens, like Paw Paw Prairie Fen, provide habitat for both wetland and prairie plants, making them especially diverse and important to the preserve.